ujwalmantri/numcore/README.md

 ---

-Built with ❤️ by a first-year student learning Python
+> Crafted with Python.
+Powered by curiosity.
+Open-sourced for learning. ⚡
 ```